melvin2504/Detecting-the-difficulty-level-of-French-texts/README.md

 | SVM                 | 0.475693  | 0.482292| 0.476856 | 0.482292 |
 | XGBoost             | 0.446759  | 0.451042| 0.447470 | 0.451042 |

+A more in depth analysis is given for each model and metrics in the colab file `COMPETEKAGGLE_SKLEARN_MODELS.ipynb`

 ***
 ### Pre-trained model :eagle:
 After this fist step of trying basic model, we opted to experiment with a pretrained model.
 After exploring Hugging Face's repository of pretrained models, we identified the CamemBERT model, a French adaptation of the BERT model.
 Employing the CamemBERT model with a sequence classification produce the most favorable outcomes.
 We also tried the Flaubert model, which did not produce such a good prediction (we didn't try enough hyper-parameters optimization with it).